So, a mixed bag really.

 Fantastic build quality.

-Wonderful assembly instructions and supporting tools and nuts and bolts package.
+Wonderful assembly instructions, supporting tools, and nuts and bolts package.

 Great dealer support.

-Widespread user reports of difficulty setting up and connecting WiFIRE® Controller and Andoid / IOS app.
+– Widespread user reports of difficulty setting up and connecting WiFIRE® Controller and Android / IOS app.
+Could do with a retrofit upgrade of an external aerial to combat the connection issues.

-I experienced utter denial from US Customer Support when I contacted them to let them know that their latest Android Update was bricking app installations.
-I was told that it was “just a coincidence” that a bunch of 8 people, that evening in a space of three hours, had all experienced exactly the same loss of connectivity issue since the Update Patch was released to Google Play store that evening.
+– I experienced utter denial from US Customer Support when I contacted them to let them know that their latest Android Update was bricking app installations.
+I was told that it was “just a coincidence” that a bunch of 8 people, that evening, in a space of three hours, had all experienced exactly the same loss of connectivity issue since the Update Patch was released to Google Play store that evening.
+All running different hardware.
+But that was nothing to do with the release.
+(Turned out it was a global issue – Not a word of thanks for recognising, reporting it, or finding a workaround so quickly to get users up and running again via the Forums).

-Registering your grill with Traeger – tried but failed many times on US website not recognised and EU website just a joke – it’s proper broke !
+– Registering your grill with Traeger – tried but failed many times on US website not recognised and EU website just a joke – it’s proper borked !

 As a brand.

-I’m sticking with it as I love it as a smoker, I love the practicality, and I still have a lot of time for the Brand.
-I guess I’m just pi$$ed at the direct marketing campaign telling you to buy some thing you can’t buy in this territory, especially as I think it will help resolve one of it’s weak points.
-Something summer only grillers might not ever notice, but for us year round garden botherers can pick up on.
+– I love cooking with my Traeger, and have been brand loyal and happy to promote them for years, including lot’s of recommendations that have led to confirmed sales.
+The proliferation of them as a grill in European KCBS Contests shows how popular they have become in the last few years.
+I’m sticking with it as I love it as a smoker, I love the practicality, and I still have a lot of time for the grill and the people that sell and support them over here.
+I guess I’m just pi$$ed off at the direct marketing campaign telling you to buy something you can’t actually buy in this territory, especially as I think it will help resolve one of it’s weak points – fuel consumption – something summer only grillers might never notice, but for us seasoned all year round snowy garden botherers; it’s something we can pick up on.

 Happy Grilling Everyone.